 Plus, it’s good to know it’s one of the safest destinations in the Caribbean.

 Now, for an exceptional stay on this amazing island, try booking a room at Wonders Boutique Hotel in the residential area of Oranjestad.
-It’s a casual, well-priced (rooms here are less than $100 per night), adult-only hotel that is just 5 km away from the local airport and 4 km away from the stunning, Manchebo Beach.
+It’s a casual, well-priced, and rooms here are less than $100 per night.
+This adult-only hotel is just 5 km away from the local airport and 4 km away from the stunning, Manchebo Beach.

 Highly rated rooms here also include internet, flat-screen TVs, mini-fridges, in-room coffee/tea making facilities, and some private balconies.
-You’ll also enjoy a complimentary welcome drink upon arrival, can board a free shuttle to the beach, and are allowed to rent any essential beach equipment that you might need for the day.
+You’ll also enjoy a complimentary welcome drink upon arrival.
+Then, you can can board a free shuttle to the beach, and rent any essential beach equipment that you might need for the day.